LuckyVII7/QTM250-HW4/README.md

 This is a project intended to discover how accurate machine learning API can recognize photos of numbers and uppercase letters with different shooting angles.

 ## Code
-The images to be tested are in the "image" folder, and the description to each image are in "ImageNaming" in Image folder.
+The images to be tested are in the "Image" folder, and the description to each image are in "ImageNaming" in Image folder.
 ```
 # Import necessary packages
 import getpass